updatecli/website/content/en/blog/2024/02/shareable_policiies.md

 **Compose**

 Quickly, we end up with different policies.
-This is why we introduce a new file named `update-compose.yaml` with its syntax that allows us to compose our policies.
+This is why we introduced a new file named `update-compose.yaml` with its syntax that allows us to compose our policies.

 ```
 policies: